ftzdaisuki/2151-Code/README.md

 So far, here is everything the code does:

-- Arcade drive at 50% power!
+- Arcade drive at 60% power!

 - A relay!

-- Two sets of Talon SR/SRXs!
+- 4 Talon SR/SRXs!

 - Really nooby programming!